sdelkach/Diploma-Project/README.md

 #### 1) add package

-* Like we see earlier in this project, we have integration (Blesta to Virtualizor) module, so by module, which provide a lot of useful functions, we have to setup one test package based on that module.
-Firstly we must create our 1st purchase form for customers:
+* Like you see earlier in this project, you have integration (Blesta to Virtualizor) module, so by module, which provide a lot of useful functions, you have to setup one test package based on that module.
+Firstly you must create our 1st purchase form for customers:

 <p align="center"><img width="650" alt="image" src="https://github.com/user-attachments/assets/acd78a42-a140-4d1d-ac3f-f31c7f1b0189" /></p>